CodeSailor411/AI4U_Med_Chatbot/README.md

-Medical Chatbot
+#Medical Chatbot
-This repository contains the code and instructions to set up and run a medical chatbot that uses both a Language Model (LLM) and a Visual Question Answering (VQA) model.
+##This repository contains the code and instructions to set up and run a medical chatbot that utilizes both a Language Model (LLM) and a Visual Question Answering (VQA) model.

 The chatbot aims to assist users by providing formal medical responses and interpreting medical images.

 Project Structure